What are the relevant government entities relating to immigration in your jurisdiction?

 Is there a fast track process / certification that business can obtain to expedite visa / permit processing?

-What are the recent trends, both political and social (including COVID-19 pandemic), that have impacted your jurisdiction with regard to immigration policy and law?
-How will this shape the immigration landscape moving forward?
+What are the recent trends, both political and social that have impacted your jurisdiction with regard to immigration policy and law?

-Are there any anticipated changes in the immigration laws of your jurisdiction?
+Are there any new and / or anticipated changes impacting immigration law and / or policy in your jurisdiction?

 How do you see technology developing and evolving to support immigration process in the future?